A simple quantum model linked to a theory of decisions: A simple measurement or decision model

 \section{A simple measurement or decision model}

-A conceptual variable $\theta$ can be one for which the question `What will $\theta$ be if I measure it?' can be made meaningful.
 In a physical context, the variable $\theta$ can be any physical variable like time, space variable, momentum or spin component.
-A crucial assumption is that $\theta$, in addition to its physical existence, also before, during and after measurement also exists in the mind of an actor $B$.
+A crucial assumption is that $\theta$, in addition to its physical existence, before, during and after measurement also exists in the mind of an actor $B$, or in the joint minds of some communicating actors.
 The variable $\theta$ may be assumed to vary over some space $\Omega_\theta$.

 A completely different situation, also covered below, is that $\theta$ is a decision variable.
 Assume that $B$ is to choose between the prospects $\{\pi_k ; k=1,...,r\}$ (a larger set of prospects may also be considered).
 Define $\theta=k$ as corresponding to the case where $\pi_k$ is chosen.
 A `measurement' is then thought of as the process of realizing the decision.